CARTONNAGE TIPS

 FINISHING

-Watch the tutorial made by Amanda from the Finish Fairy how to finish your canvas to add it to your frame
+Watch the tutorial made by Amanda from the Finish Fairy how to finish your NDLPT canvas to add it to your frame